 In addition to the aforementioned resources, HARC will convene a class for the Technician license when there are at least 3 participants.
 Additionally, many club members are happy to mentor prospective amateurs in their quest to get licensed.
 So no matter what resources you choose, attend one of the club meetings and ask any questions you have.

 The Hualapia Amateur Radio Club provides license test sessions for all license classes.
-Test sessions are held at 10:00AM, on the third Saturday of each month, at the Hualapai Valley Fire Department Station #1 (Formerly the Northern Arizona Consolidated Fire Station), located at 2485 Northern Avenue, Kingman, AZ.
+Test sessions are held at 10:00AM, on the third Saturday of each month.
+Due to the Covid-19 situation, the testing location will be provided when contact the club's VEC coordinator (information below).

 Exam sessions are conducted by volunteers working under the direction of the FCC and a Volunteer Exam Coordinator (VEC).